gbordier/tools/fileacl/FILEACL.md

 # FILEACL [Download](./files/fileacl.exe)
-the return of the old FILEACL that has been around since before the beginning of the century :)
+The return of the old FILEACL which has been around since before the beginning of the century :)

-According to email I receive and a few reviews such as [https://www.serverbrain.org/system-administration/taking-file-ownership.html] there as still a few people relying on this so I took a (last?) stab at this and compiled a fresh version.
+According to emails I receive and a few reviews such as [https://www.serverbrain.org/system-administration/taking-file-ownership.html] there as still a few people relying on this so I took a (last?) stab at this and compiled a fresh version.

 see [ChangeLog](./ChangeLog.md)